browserengineering/book/book/accessibility.md

 query is indeed a way to customize behavior on zoom, but most developers think of it instead as a way to instead customize their website for different devices, like desktops, tablets, and mobile devices.
-The idea of [responsive design][responsive-design] means designing websites to work well on any kind of browser screen and context.
-Responsive design can be viewed as a kind of accessibility.
+[Responsive design][responsive-design] means designing websites to work well on any kind of browser screen and context, so it can be viewed as a kind of accessibility.

 [responsive-design]: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design

+*Mixed inlines*: Make the focus ring work correctly on nested inline elements.
+For example in `<a>a <b>bold</b> link</a>`, the focus ring should cover all three words when the user is focused on the link.
+However, if the user focuses on a block-level element, such as in `<div tabindex=2>many<br>lines</div>`, there shouldn't be a focus ring around each line.

 *Threaded accessibility*: The accessibility code currently speaks text on the browser thread, and blocks the browser thread while it speaks.